Code-Institute-Submissions/chikos96-contact-app-project_MayResub/README.md

 1. As a first time user, I would like to create my own account with the option to login and logout so nobody else can access it.
   - The user will see the Register form for first time user to sign up.
-  - Also the user will be able to log in at the Log in form if their account is already created
+  - Also the user will be able to log in at the Log in form if their account is already created.
+  - The user can log out at the Log Out form if they want to leave their account.
   - For security measures, the form will have the werkzeug security features such as "generate_password_hash" and "check_password_hash".
 These hashing passwords will be good to keep their information secured.